varsha-thomas-2004/MoodDecode/README.md

-# MoodDecode — NLP Logic and Model Documentation
+# MoodDecode — NLP API

 This project is part of the **MoodDecode** challenge.
 It contains the NLP logic and model integration for three API endpoints that analyze human text to understand emotion, detect potential crises, and summarize long-form content.